top of page

 Device 2: button 1 hi-hat

-Testers both PC and Quest were using PCsensor foot pedals, but any hardware should world similar.
+Testers both PC and Quest were using PCsensor foot pedals, but any hardware should work similar.

 PC Notes: We recommend "Single Press" if your hardware pedal has config software.

-The game startup and load with a default prebuilt drum kit, this is for easy access for people that just want to jump in and play.
+The game startups and loads a default prebuilt drum kit, this is for easy access for people that just want to jump in and play.

-If you want to make a full custom kit of your own, press the "Clear Items" button.
+If you want to make your own custom kit, visit the "Drum Builder" tab and press the "Clear Items" button.
 This will clear all items except the essentials, like a ride and hi-hat.

-Click "Clear Items" to start a full moddable custom kit.
+Click "Clear Items" to clear the drum kit.

-Once you click save you won't need to do anything else, you can shutoff your headset or PC and return to the layout you saved anytime by just clicking the corresponding "Load" to the slot you saved too.
+Once you click a save slot you won't need to do anything more, you can shutoff your Quest or PC and return to the layout you saved anytime by just clicking the corresponding "Load" to the slot you saved too.

 So if you save a kit to slot #1, just click the load disk next to that save to reload the kit.

-If you want to backup, modify or share a kit save file, others users can load it up and use it, your drum kit file is saved to your computer and your Meta Quest headset at the locations below.
+If you want to backup, or share a kit file, other users can load it up and use it, your drum kit file is saved to your computer and your Meta Quest headset at the locations below.

 Quest: android/data/com.aliencybercoat.vrdus/files/Slot#